GregoryMcGregerson/GBE-Plus-Projects/README.md

 GBE+ by: shonumi https://github.com/shonumi/gbe-plus

-GBE+ latest offical version (beta 1.0 RC2) download: https://drive.google.com/file/d/0B-WE3IAskDSYRHVmWXNmd1gxQnM/view
+GBE+ latest offical releases: https://github.com/shonumi/gbe-plus/releases

-Unoffical svn build (May 30, 2016) download: https://drive.google.com/file/d/0B5aZT1MLfWJsdXAzZXV0dURiNUE/view

 #### How to use these graphic packs